vancouvercodingschool/code-102-guide/curriculum/class-10/demo/README.md

 ## Demo Instructions

 No demo required.
-If your own LinkedIn page is in good shape, show it off!
+If students would like to explore some code scenarios, demo away!
+But do keep it restricted to Code 102-level content.
+Don't introduce `document.getElementById` or anything...